Who Can File a Nursing Home Wrongful Death Lawsuit in Illinois?

 - Pursuing a Resolution.
 Lawyers may schedule arbitration or mediation.
 A settlement is possible.
 If no agreement is reached, the lawsuit can continue as planned.
 Your case can be tried in court.

 What Are Settlement Amounts for Nursing Home Wrongful Deaths?

 There aren’t set sums.
 Individual claims are reviewed.
 Damages are awarded on a case-by-case basis.
 Estimating how much you could clear based on past settlements awarded is near impossible.
 Factors that may come into play include:

 - Case Type.
-Nursing home cases that end in wrongful death are more likely to settle at higher dollar amounts than those where victims recovered.
+Nursing home cases that end in a wrongful death are more likely to settle at higher dollar amounts than those where victims recovered.

 - Decedent’s Info.
 How old was the decedent?
 What was the overall health of the victim?
-Was decedent enjoying a good quality of life before incident?
+Was the decedent enjoying a good quality of life before the incident?
 Settlements can be smaller when victims were extremely old with gloomy prospects.